- Micro-businesses matter – there are more micro-businesses than any other kind in the UK, employing 8.4 million people.

 Help support our campaigning work by purchasing your business services from our Marketplace.

 We've got all the tools you need to get your business started, up on its feet and booming.

 From IR35 to HMRC - we've got the answers you need to your tax and accounting conundrums.

 Simple, quick mortgages for freelancers, contractors, and small business owners

-Simple legal services for small businesses for a fraction of the price of traditional lawyers.
+Clear, legal services for smaller businesses at the fraction of the cost of traditional lawyers.

 Yesterday's HMRC announcement confirming the Making Tax Digital timetable was very welcome.
 Found out what it means https://t.co/TUgMtXKWMx